How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 Old dog Potty Training to go Outside

-To potty train an older dog is faster than training a puppy.
-Housetraining an adult dog can take about a week.
+To potty train an older dog goes faster than training a puppy.
+Most adults settle into a solid routine within about a week when you stay consistent.

 Establish a Routine